ekliao/EricLiaoDigitalGarden/src/site/notes/PKM.md

 [[GoodNotes\|GoodNotes]]
 [[Quizlet\|Quizlet]]

-# Note-taking/Annotation Apps
+## Note-taking/Annotation Apps
 *Apps that clearly don't count as PKM are listed here.*
+(Update 2023-07-18) I have neglected categorization of the long list above for long.
+It's futile trying to pigeon hole each of them.
+It's an exercise best suited for dataview and Tana)

 [Highlights](https://highlightsapp.net/)